 When you are in a pinch or just want a healthy chicken broth substitute this homemade Chicken Bouillon Powder is the ideal staple to keep in the pantry!
 It is easy to make, keeps for months, and has more flavor than store-bought stock.
-This easy recipe for vegan chicken bouillon is also low carb, keto-friendly, gluten-free, grain-free, sugar-free, low fat, and Trim Healthy Mama friendly.
+This easy vegan chicken bouillon recipe is also low carb, keto-friendly, gluten-free, grain-free, sugar-free, low fat, and Trim Healthy Mama friendly.

 Need a Chicken Broth Substitute?
 Make Easy Bouillon Powder

 The first time I tried nutritional yeast I couldn't believe how much flavor it had and how much it tasted like chicken broth.
 It was uncanny!
 If you haven't tried it before you'll be pleasantly surprised with this homemade chicken bouillon substitute.

 Over the last few weeks, I've been testing this natural chicken broth substitute in all the recipes I'd normally use bouillon paste or chicken broth.
 It works amazingly well!

 Last night was one of those nights I was in the kitchen at 5 wondering what on earth I was going to cook for dinner.
 All of the meat in the house was frozen and my husband was stopping home to pick up a few of the kids for dental check-ups so he wouldn't be around to help.
 Thank God for the invention of the electric pressure cooker!
 I pulled out the Instant Pot, filled it with frozen chicken thighs, and turned to manual high for 15 minutes.